NEWS

 Representative Image Source: Getty Images | Jennifer A Smith

-On the first day of her elementary class, Aimee asked the students to raise their hands if they ever had a scraped elbow.
-All the students raised their hands.
-Aimee took out a set of band-aids and asked a student to share the story about hurting their elbow.
+On the first day of class, Aimee asked her students to raise their hands if they’d ever scraped an elbow.
+Every hand went up.
+She then pulled out a box of band-aids and invited one student to share how they hurt their elbow.

 Representative Image Source: Getty Images | Jose Luis Pelaez Inc